Shopify/krane/README.md

 ## Running the test suite locally

+Using minikube:

-1. Start [minikube](https://kubernetes.io/docs/getting-started-guides/minikube/#installation) (`minikube start [options]`)
+1. Start [minikube](https://kubernetes.io/docs/getting-started-guides/minikube/#installation) (`minikube start [options]`).
 2. Make sure you have a context named "minikube" in your kubeconfig.
-Minikube adds this context for you when you run `minikube start`; please do not rename it.
+Minikube adds this context for you when you run `minikube start`.
 You can check for it using `kubectl config get-contexts`.
+3. Run `bundle exec rake test` (or `dev test` if you work for Shopify).

+Using another local cluster:

+1. Start your cluster.
+2. Put the name of the context you want to use in a file named `.local-context` in the root of this project.
+For example: `echo "dind" > .local-context`.
-3. Run `bundle exec rake test`
+3. Run `bundle exec rake test` (or `dev test` if you work for Shopify).

-To see the full-color output of a specific integration test, you can use `PRINT_LOGS=1 bundle exec ruby -I test test/integration/kubernetes_deploy_test.rb -n/test_name/`.

 To make StatsD log what it would have emitted, run a test with `STATSD_DEV=1`.

+To see the full-color output of a specific integration test, you can use `PRINT_LOGS=1`.
+For example: `PRINT_LOGS=1 bundle exec ruby -I test test/integration/kubernetes_deploy_test.rb -n/test_name/`.